Browser clutter and the load it creates

 Multitasking in the browser also puts a strain on the brain.

 Let me add a professional organiser's perspective: many people return home after a day of non-stop meetings, which are also in chaos.
 Brains are forced to persevere amidst the mess both at work and at home.
-There may be no rest space or place to rest at all, resulting in a brain-breaking information worker's supercatastrophe.
+There may be no rest space or place at all, resulting in a brain-breaking information worker's supercatastrophe.

 Only solution-focused strategies help with the burden